rodolfocarobene/git_lecture/exercises/batch1.md

    Commit all the changes you have made.

-   Check the code runs properly by installig it with `pip install -e .` and then by running the tests `pytest tests`.
+   Check the code runs properly by installing it with `pip install -e .` and then by running the tests `pytest tests`.

 5. Merge the `structure` branch into `main` and then delete it.

 6. Create a basic conflict (modifying the same line of a file in two branches) and solve it.
+You can use, for example, the empty README.md!

 7. See the log history with `git log`, use `git checkout` to jump to an older commit and check the diff (`git diff`) between that commit and the last one.

-   You can use, for example, the empty README.md!

 8. Look at the command you just learnt and run `git <command> --help`.
 Do you find interesting information?
 Look into `git log --help` and try to use some